 We will be using the table tblEmployee to create a procedure out of it.

-In order to create and execute procedure, the following commands are used.
+In order to create and execute a procedure, the following commands are used.

 The create procedure command, created a procedure with three columns, EmployeeNumber, EmployeeFirstName and EmployeeLastName out of the seven columns in the table tblEmployee.